Think: A Compelling Introduction to Philosophy

 Think: A Compelling Introduction to Philosophy is a 1999 book by the philosopher Simon Blackburn.
 It is intended to serve as an introduction to philosophy.

 Summary

-In Think, Blackburn introduces major philosophical fields, such as epistemology, philosophy of the mind, free will, political philosophy, and philosophy of religion, by narrating how key figures in the history of Western philosophy including René Descartes, David Hume, Immanuel Kant, and Ludwig Wittgenstein addressed key concepts in each.
+In Think, Blackburn introduces major philosophical fields, such as epistemology, philosophy of the mind, free will, political philosophy, and philosophy of religion, by narrating how key figures in the history of Western philosophy including René Descartes, David Hume, Immanuel Kant, and Ludwig Wittgenstein addressing key concepts for each.
 Through these discussions, the book also outlines Blackburn's arguments for the value and importance of philosophy.

+The book includes Descartes' search for certainty including the famous phrase, ("I think, therefore I am"), arguments for and against the existence of God, the belief in free will or determinism, and whether or not there is morality separate from human opinion.

 Publication history

 Think: A Compelling Introduction to Philosophy was first published by Oxford University Press in 1999.
 The book was published as an Oxford University Press Paperback in 2001.

 Reception

 Think: A Compelling Introduction to Philosophy received a positive review from the philosopher Mark Sainsbury in Mind.
 Sainsbury described the book as well-written, but criticized Blackburn's discussion of knowledge.
 The writer Peter Edidin wrote in The New York Times that the book "found a sizable audience", noting that more than 30,000 hardcover copies had been sold and that "Oxford has asked Mr. Blackburn to follow up with Being Good, a guide to the philosophy of ethics".
 The philosopher Anthony Quinton wrote in 2005 that very short books such as Think form part of a recent new development "in the field of popularization by professionals."